Hand, foot and mouth disease

 Hand, foot and mouth disease is most contagious during the first week of illness.
 It spreads through contact with an infected person’s saliva or stool.
 Germs can get on a person’s hands or other objects and then spread into someone’s mouth, causing infection.
 The virus can be found in a person’s stool for up to 4 weeks after the start of the illness.

 Hand, foot and mouth disease is not spread by animals.

 Handwashing is the best way to prevent the spread of infection.

 There is no treatment for the infection.
 Antibiotics won’t help it go away faster.
 It can last for 7 to 10 days.

 - Keep your child comfortable and offer plenty of food and liquids.
-If he has sores in his mouth, offer cold, bland liquids such as milk or water.
+If your child has sores in their mouth, offer cold, bland liquids such as milk or water.
 Do not give fruit juice because it will sting.

 - Acetaminophen or ibuprofen can help reduce the discomfort caused by mouth sores.
 Sometimes the pain can be so severe that your doctor will have to provide a prescription pain reliever.